The Importance of an OB/GYN during Pregnancy

 - Have equipment and technology to treat any problems that may arise

-- Advise you on physical, emotional and mental changes that may occur to you
+- Advise you on physical, emotional, and mental changes that may occur

 - Be with you during labor and delivery